vollmerk/puppet-gitlabwebhook/README.md

 Required parameters are indicated by **bold**, default values are in *italics*

-`install` *`/opt/gitlab-puppet-webhook`*

-Specifies the directory to clone the gitlab webhook into, this is done via a git clone
+`install` Specifies the directory to clone the gitlab webhook into, this is done via a git clone *Default: /opt/gitlab-puppet-webhook*

-`server::port` *`8080`*
+`server` Is a hash that defines how the server is to be setup, the hash takes the following arguments

-Specifies the TCP port that the python daemon should listen on for notifications from gitlab.
+`port` Specifies the TCP port that the python daemon should listen on for notifications from gitlab.
 This module does not adjust your firewall
+*Default: 8080*

 **`server::token`**